junkdog/entity-system-benchmarks/README.md

 Artemis-odb-0.7.0 added support for automatically rewriting the generated class files of EntitySystems in order to achieve higher performance.
 The source code itself remains identical.
-More about it on the artemis-odb wiki: [Optimizing Entity System][fast].
+More about it on the artemis-odb wiki: [Hotspot Optimization][fast].

 #### Benchmarks: 1024 entites